RELATES TO: KRS 15.380(1)(c), 15.3975

 2. The trainee; or

 Section 5.
 Termination of Dangerous or Disruptive Situation.
 If the conduct or condition of a trainee constitutes an immediate danger or an immediate threat of danger to self or others, or is disruptive of, or is an immediate threat to be disruptive of a department activity, a department staff member may take all reasonable steps necessary to terminate the situation.

 Section 6.
 Conduct Requirements.
-A trainee attending the academy shall meet the following conduct requirements:
+A trainee attending the academy shall meet the conduct requirements established in this section.

 (1) General conduct - chain of command.
 All communications shall follow the chain of command of the department.
 Exceptions are the unavailability of a supervisor, or the trainee’s complaint regarding a supervisor.
 Penalty: verbal warning or written reprimand.

 (2) General conduct - insubordination.
 A trainee shall:

 (a) Obey a lawful order from a department staff member.
 Penalty: verbal warning or written reprimand, loss of privileges, probation, or suspension; and

 (b) Refrain from:

 1. Engaging in sexual activity on Department property;

 2. Physical contact with another person that is inappropriate in a professional training setting, for example, hugging or kissing;